Running Is Hard & Makes Me Feel Good

 Nothing Half-Hearted About Snowy & James Running

 Snowy has run a shed load of marathons & now runs up mountains for a laugh.
 I would call her mad but that gives way to the pot, black & kettle theorem.
 James has also run, swam, and cycled his way through a plethora of medals.
 When I ran my first, post-heart attack 10k.
 He had run a Half Marathon.
 Ran to watch his wife Tracy finish her 5k.
-Then ran 5 kilometers to meet me halfway on my run.
+Then ran 5 kilometres to meet me halfway on my run.
 Just so he could run back with me.
 Another 5k.
 He got me into some cool running techniques.
 This has enabled me to run with an extremely low HR.
 This has given me control and consistency.
 He also makes mean Chinese Curry.

 |Half-Hearted Running space for a picture I can’t find|